-- The following individuals should quarantine following an exposure to a person diagnosed with COVID-19 occurring outside of school (e.g., household member): - Persons of any age who have not completed their primary COVID-19 vaccine series >14 days prior to the exposure.
-Persons 18 years of age and older who are not up-to-date with their recommended COVID-19 vaccination
+- Schools should identify individuals who have had close contact with a person diagnosed with COVID-19 in the school setting.
+A close contact is someone who was within 6 feet of an infectious person for a cumulative total of 15 minutes in a 24-hour period while the person was considered contagious. - Exception: In the K-12 indoor classroom setting, the close contact definition excludes students who were at least 3 feet away from an infected student if both students were engaged in consistent and correct use of masks and other K-12 prevention strategies were in place.
+This exception does not apply to teachers, staff, or other adults in the indoor classroom setting. - The following individuals should quarantine following an exposure to a person diagnosed with COVID-19 occurring at-school or outside of school (e.g., household member): - Persons of any age who have not completed their primary COVID-19 vaccine series >14 days prior to the exposure. - Persons 18 years of age and older who are not up-to-date with their recommended COVID-19 vaccination

-• Quarantine may be discontinued:
+Quarantine may be discontinued:

-- \circ $\,$ After day 5 if the individual is - 1) symptom-free and; - 2) receives a negative COVID-19 test on day 5 or later after the last date of exposure to the case and; - 3) is able to wear a well-fitting mask indoors and in public settings for 10 full days from the last exposure; or - After day 10 if the individual is symptom-free and does not receive COVID-19 testing.
+- After day 5 if the individual is 1) symptom-free and; 2) receives a negative COVID-19 test on day 5 or later after the last date of exposure to the case and; 3) is able to wear a well-fitting mask indoors and in public settings for 10 full days from the last exposure; or - After day 10 if the individual is symptom-free and does not receive COVID-19 testing.
 Individuals who cannot wear a well-fitting mask consistently and properly should quarantine for the full 10 days.